Code-Institute-Submissions/ms2-ashtreeestates/README.md

     and saying that the company will get back to them.
     * A carousel of images/videos showing off the properties.
 Some are fairly poor quality, but this is out of my control as all videos/images have been supplied to me by the company.
-    * An 'Explore the Area' section, which using Google API's nearby search allows the user to explore local points of interest including the restaurants, cafes, pubs and supermarkets.
+    * An 'Explore the Area' section, which using Google Maps API's nearby search allows the user to explore local points of interest including the restaurants, cafes, pubs and supermarkets.
 These factors can play a large role in selecting whether or not a property is suitable, and therefore could potentially speed up the process from viewing a property online to paying their deposit, particularly for international students who may not be able to view the property in person.